syncfusion-content/asp.netmvc-docs/aspnetmvc/Diagram/Shapes.md

 ## Basic Shapes

 The Basic shapes are common shapes that are used to represent the geometrical information visually.
-Its `Shape` property can be set with any one of the inbuilts [Basic Shapes](/aspnetmvc/api/global#basicshapes "Basic Shapes").
+Its `Shape` property can be set with any one of the built-in shape.
+[Basic Shapes](http://help.syncfusion.com/CR/cref_files/aspnet/ejweb/Syncfusion.EJ~Syncfusion.JavaScript.DataVisualization.DiagramEnums.BasicShapes.html "Basic Shapes").
 The following code example illustrates how to create a basic shape.

 {% highlight c# %}